We have a sneaking suspicion you might know what investing is, but just in case let’s define investing our terms. Then we’ll tell you how to do it.

 - Real estate

-Now we know your eager to learn the investing basics given that you’re reading this article.
+Now we know you’re eager to learn the investing basics given that you’re reading this article.
 Let’s hold up just a second and figure out if you should be investing in the first place.

 Things to consider before investing